Nico-Rapallo/ProjectPenney/README.md

 `src/`

-- datagen.py: Code related to data generation and storage should go here.
+- Decks_Class.py: Contains class that generates and saves scores for an array of n decks

-- helpers.py: Helper functions and variables needed across various other modules should go here.
+- helpers.py: Contains helper functions and variables needed across various other modules.

-- processing.py: Code related to scoring the games should go here.
+- processing.py: Contains the function to score a games.

-- visualization.py: Code related to creating figures should go here.
-[Not currently included]
+- visualization.py: Contains code to visualize results as a heatmap

+- `Scores/`: Contains scoring for all decks in terms of total cards (C_WINS, C_LOSSES, C_TIES) and by tricks (T_WINS, T_LOSSES, T_TIES).
+Also contains `seeds+num_cards`, where seeds and associated number of cards are stored.

+- `Decks`:
+    -  `to_load/`: Where decks are store temporarily before scoring but after generation
+    - `loaded/`: Where scored decks are stored.
+Note: I have deleted all stored decks in order to push to github, but can still be verified through seed, numdecks, and score tables

+`figures/`

+- All visualizations are stored in figures.

+main.py: Generates and scores n decks based on user input.
+Updates scores and visualizations.

 ---